 What’s Next for Blockchain Scalability?

 Layer-2 blockchain projects and solutions on the Ethereum blockchain have become one of the most common answers to blockchain scalability issues.
-With a heavy focus on this technology, it promises a future with widespread adoption, accompanied by low transaction fees.
+With a heavy focus on this technology, the future promises potential widespread adoption, accompanied by low transaction fees.

 The Layer-2 solutions introduced above are the industry’s initial attempt at solving scalability issues.
-In late 2022, Ethereum is slated to launch ‘The Merge’, encapsulating its next step in overcoming scalability issues.
-However, it is still unclear as to how this will change the landscape of blockchains and the impact it will have on Layer-2 scaling solutions.
+In late 2022, Ethereum launched ‘The Merge’, encapsulating its next step in overcoming scalability issues.
+However, it is still too early to decipher how this will change the landscape of blockchains and the impact it will have on Layer-2 scaling solutions moving forward.